2019 Central American Cricket Championship

 The 2019 Central American Cricket Championship was a cricket tournament held in Mexico from 25 to 28 April 2019.
-It was the seventh edition of the Central American Championship and the first since the ICC granted Twenty20 International (T20I) status to matches between all of its Members.
+It was the seventh edition of the Central American Cricket Championship and the first since the ICC granted Twenty20 International (T20I) status to matches between all of its Members.

 Men's championship

 The five participating teams were the national sides of Belize, Costa Rica, Mexico and Panama, as well as a side representing the MCC.
 The matches were played at the Reforma Athletic Club in the city of Naucalpan, just to the northwest of Mexico City.
 All participating nations made their T20I debuts during the tournament (matches involving the MCC did not have T20I status).
 MCC were the defending champions, but were defeated by five wickets in the final by Belize.